crowdtap/monocle/README.md

 route it will be served by the cache directly, and the Monocle backend service will not be called.

+## Frontend Helper

+For JS applications, we recommend using [Enhance](https://github.com/crowdtap/enhance) to resize images on the fly using Monocle and display high density pictures for Hi DPI screens when needed.

 ## Credits

 Monocle is relying on a series of softwares to work.